 A striking effect has been produced with Invincible J.A.P.'s by completely nickelling them.
 After nickelling, two of the machines have been finished in transparent crimson and blue respectively.

-Finlay Brothers contribute a wide range of U.S.A. models, the products of the famous Birmingham firm.
+Finlay Brothers contribute a wide range of B.S.A. models, the products of the famous Birmingham firm.
 A working exhibit of a Floater sidecar chassis shows the numerous movements of the springing under road conditions.
 The idea is to demonstrate that the body springing is not interfered with by the chassis springing.
-Five exhibits of Beardmore Precision motor cycles a e presented by McCrae & Pascoe Motors.
+Five exhibits of Beardmore Precision motor cycles are presented by McCrae & Pascoe Motors.
 Three different models are shown.

 Disney Brothers contribute seven exhibits of Raleigh and Matchless machines.
 A feature of the special sports Matchless is that an over head camshaft is used.
 This model embodies good design with strong construction. and the machine is mechanically lubricated throughout.

 The Raleigh display comprises the 2½ h.p., this super-sports and the 7-h.p. twin.
 Three and a half and four horsepower Norton motor cycle models and the 249 c.c.
 Velocette are benched by McCrae & Pascoe.
 All are single cylinder machines.
 The Velocette is a mechanically oiled two-stroke, and substantial advances have been made in power output and balancing.
 The Norton is a high-speed amount.
 Five models of Triumph machines are exhibited by Milledge Brothers.
 Solo and sidecar outfits are displayed, a feature of the exhibit being a striking aluminium sidecar body. -